mizuhirosuzuki/resources/README.md

 - [A Better Lit Review Workflow by Shyam Raman](https://twitter.com/shyamkraman/status/1497080453513105409?s=20&t=hsVJtxhNGF6eN-Hi9nlOTQ)
 - [Journals with short paper options where economists might publish](https://docs.google.com/spreadsheets/d/19eOOIIIRitfCOcsFbGHQseiVSg35sNyxATCIcE-G5h0/edit#gid=0)
 - [Writing Tips for Economics Research Papers – 2021-2022 Edition](https://www.iza.org/publications/dp/15057/writing-tips-for-economics-research-papers-2021-2022-edition)
+- [Journal Turnaround Times](https://jcsuarez.shinyapps.io/journal_turnaround_app/): "This app was built using data on the distribution of turnaround times for different journals in economics and finance (See "Data Sources" for more details).
+The Conditional Distributions tab allows you to calculate the likelihood of receiving a decision conditional on the amount of time you've waited."

 ### Lecture Notes
 - [General Equilibrium](https://web.stanford.edu/~jdlevin/Econ%20202/General%20Equilibrium.pdf)